MyParcelCOM/docs/content/api/_index.md

 weight = 1
 +++

 This part of the documentation describes how you could talk directly to our REST API.
-For convenience we advice you to use our [PHP-SDK](/php-sdk) whenever possible.
+For convenience we advise you to use our [PHP-SDK](/php-sdk) whenever possible.

 ## Getting Started
 Before you dive into our documentation and [API specification](https://docs.myparcel.com/api-specification) we want to give you a little introduction to the [JSON API specification](http://jsonapi.org/format/).
-If you already now it, implementing our API just got even easier.
+If you already know it, implementing our API just got even easier.
 But don't worry if you don't.
 It is an easy spec to comprehend.
-We wrote up a quick reference with some pointers below as a quick crash course.
+We wrote up a reference with some pointers below as a quick crash course.

 ### Content-Type
 The JSON API specification describes its own content type.
 Whenever you use the `Content-Type` or `Accept` headers, it should be set to `application/vnd.api+json`.
 With small exceptions here and there where you are deliberately requesting other file formats.
 For example when requesting label files, you could use `Accept: application/pdf`.